-Onboarding is a comprehensive, strategic process that starts as soon as an offer is made to the job seeker and should continue throughout the first year of employment.
-A positive onboarding experience reassures them that they made the right decision in joining the company, and motivates them for future success.
+Onboarding is a comprehensive, strategic process that starts as soon as an offer is made to the job seeker and should continue throughout their first year of employment.
+A positive onboarding experience reassures people that they made the right decision in joining the company, and motivates them for future success.

 The challenge: How to successfully onboard remote employees

-Although companies recognize that first impressions and positive onboarding experiences are important to retaining employees, companies still aren’t doing it well.
-Only 12% of employees think their company did a great job with their onboarding in the real world.
+Although most HR leaders recognize that first impressions and positive onboarding experiences are important to retaining employees, there’s still plenty of room for improvement.
+Only 12 percent of employees think their company did a great job with their onboarding in the real world.

-- Their computer doesn’t arrive before their starting date
+- Their computer doesn’t arrive before their start date.

-- Their manager is late to your kickoff video conference
+- Their manager is late to the kick-off videoconference.

-- They spend several hours on your first day filling out documents—retyping their contact information each time
+- They have to spend several hours on their first day filling out documents—retyping their contact information each time.

 The solution: The new world of remote onboarding

-Remote onboarding must go to even greater lengths to be creative, transparent, and efficient to inspire new hires.
-It must connect them with the company culture and other employees—without the benefit of real-world company events or impromptu conversations at the water cooler.
-Additionally, it tackles the unique needs of remote employees.
-Employees will need equipment to be shipped to their homes, and possibly even a guided setup session with someone from your team.
-They also may need help setting up their office, or a 101 primer to WFH productivity.
+As a result, remote onboarding must go to even greater lengths to be creative, transparent, and efficient to inspire new hires.
+It must connect them with the company culture and other workers—without the benefit of real-world company events or impromptu conversations at the water cooler.

 Key elements of successful remote onboarding

-Successful remote onboarding should include logistical preparations that enable the remote employee to begin work on the first day as well as communications that educate the new hire about the company’s culture and create a sense of transparency and camaraderie.
+Successful remote onboarding should include logistical preparations that enable the new joiner to begin work on the first day.
+It should also educate the new hire about the company’s culture and create a sense of transparency and camaraderie.

-The remote onboarding process can be separated into logical phases reflecting the changing needs of the new hire throughout their first year of employment.
-Each phase has its own goals supporting the development of the new hire and preparing them for the next phase of their onboarding process.
+The remote onboarding process can be separated into a series of phases.
+These reflect the changing needs of the new hire throughout their first year of employment.
+Each phase has its own goals supporting the development of the new hire and preparing them for the next step of their onboarding process.

 The preboarding period is used to reinforce the new hire’s decision to join the company and reduce apprehension regarding their new job.
 This period will also be used to set up the remote office and minimize the logistical bureaucracy of the first day.

-This period is designed to make the new hire’s first day a positive, productive experience, and to begin to connect the new hire to the company culture.
+This period is designed to make the new hire’s first day a positive, productive experience, and to begin to connect them to the company culture.
 Managers will begin to set goals with them, and they’ll start becoming productive.

-This period is designed to further acclimate the employee to the work processes of the company, increase their social connections, and help them become successful.
+This period is designed to further acclimate the team member to the work processes of the company, increase their social connections, and help them become successful.

-This period is designed to keep the employee excited as they achieve greater independence and increase their productivity as they build social connections and find their place within the company and its culture.
+This period is designed to keep the professional excited as they achieve greater independence and increase their productivity.
+They should be building social connections and finding their place within your organization and its culture.

-The bob platform includes a number of tools and workflows that will help you smoothly onboard both remote and in-house employees.
+Bob includes a number of tools and workflows that will help you smoothly onboard your people, both remote and in-house.

-Set up remote onboarding flows to easily request and collect the right information from each employee without being tedious or overtaxing.
+- Set up remote onboarding flows to easily request and collect the right information.

-- Ensure excellence by never forgetting the little details
+- Ensure excellence by never forgetting the little things.

-Excite your talent before day one by giving new hires a feel for your company and culture.
+- Excite your talent before they get started by giving them a feel for your company and culture.

 Reduce first-day bureaucracy

-- Finish most new-hire processes before day 1
+- Finish most new-hire processes before day one (hooray!).